mgatland/webring/README.md

 One everyone has the right links, you should be able to go around the whole ring by clicking 'next' on each site.

-Remember you can check the 'real' version of the webring at http://codeclubakl.github.io/webring/yourname.html (replace yourname with your name)
+Remember you can check the 'real' version of the webring at http://codeclubakl.github.io/webring/thor.html (or replace thor with any other name in the ring.)

+You might need to force your browser to download a new version of a page, if you just changed it, by pressing command-F5 (mac) or ctrl-F5 (windows).

 ### Step 5 - make your page cooler idk